-The deadline for the submission of nominations for election to the Board of Directors was on 6 April 2018.
-The meeting of the Nominations Committee composed of Manuel B. Zamora, Jr. (Chairman), Toru Higo, and Fulgencio S. Factoran, Jr. (Independent Director) was scheduled on 10 April 2018.
+The deadline for the submission of nominations for election to the Board of Directors is on 6 April 2018.
+The meeting of the Nominations Committee composed of Manuel B. Zamora, Jr. (Chairman), Toru Higo, and Fulgencio S. Factoran, Jr. (Independent Director), is scheduled on 11 April 2018.

-The Nominations Committee screened the nominees for election to the Board of Directors in accordance with the Company's Revised Manual on Corporate Governance.
-The Committee assessed the candidates' background, educational qualifications, work experience, expertise and stature as would enable them to effectively participate in the deliberations of the Board.
+The Nominations Committee screens the nominees for election to the Board of Directors in accordance with the Company's Revised Manual on Corporate Governance.
+The Committee shall assess the candidates' background, educational qualifications, work experience, expertise and stature as would enable them to effectively participate in the deliberations of the Board.

-In the case of the independent directors, the Committee reviewed their business relationships and activities to ensure that they have all the qualifications and none of the disqualifications for independent directors as set forth in the Company's Manual of Corporate Governance, the Securities Regulation Code ("SRC"), and the SRC Implementing Rules and Regulations.
+In the case of the independent directors, the Committee will review their business relationships and activities to ensure that they have all the qualifications and none of the disqualifications for independent directors as set forth in the Company's Revised Manual of Corporate Governance, the Securities Regulation Code ("SRC"), and the SRC Implementing Rules and Regulations.